boldflight/BibleConverter/test_EPUB/output/judg.md

 he is grabbing up colorful embroidered cloth, two pieces of colorful embroidered cloth, for the neck of the plunderer!’

+[31] May all your enemies perish like this, O Lord!
 But may those who love you shine like the rising sun at its brightest.”